-A 1950s postcard of Belknap Mountains Recreation Area, which was operated by Belknap County.
+A 1950s image of Belknap Mountains Recreation Area, which was operated by Belknap County, New Hampshire.
 An unpaid columnist for a local newspaper had criticized management of the ski resort under the management of Frank Baer.
 After Baer was replaced, the columnist, Mr. Rosenblatt, wrote about improved operations under new management.
 Although not named specifically in the column, Baer sued Rosenblatt for libel.
-The Supreme Court said a determination had to be made at the trial level of whether Baer was a public figure, and thus would have to prove the new actual malice standard decided under New York Times Co. v.
+The Supreme Court in Rosenblatt v.
+Baer (1966) said a determination had to be made at the trial level of whether Baer was a public figure, and thus would have to prove the new actual malice standard decided under New York Times Co. v.
 Sullivan to prevail.

 In Rosenblatt v.
 Baer, 383 U.S. 75 (1966) the Supreme Court reversed and remanded a libel case for further proceedings in light of New York Times Co. v.
 Sullivan (1964).
 The case provided the Court with an opportunity to apply the principles from Sullivan, which had constitutionalized libel law by requiring state laws to comport with the First Amendment.